thesmithdao/plaguefrontend/README.md

 2.  **Configure Environment Variables:** Ensure all necessary environment variables (listed above) are configured in your Vercel project settings.
 3.  **Deploy:** Vercel will automatically deploy your application on every push to the main branch.

-Your project is live at: [https://vercel.com/defismith/v0-plaguefrontend-mt](https://vercel.com/defismith/v0-plaguefrontend-mt)
+Your project is live in prod at: [https://plaguelabs.wrf](https://plaguelabs.wtf)

 ## Built With